Mvhaynes/pandas-challenge/README.md

 # pandas-challenge

-District Summary

-Create a high level snapshot (in table form) of the district's key metrics, including:

-Total Schools
-Total Students
-Total Budget
-Average Math Score
-Average Reading Score
-% Passing Math (The percentage of students that passed math.)
-% Passing Reading (The percentage of students that passed reading.)
-% Overall Passing (The percentage of students that passed math and reading.)

-School Summary

-Create an overview table that summarizes key metrics about each school, including:
+This script provides an overview of key metrics about each school within the district.

-School Name
-School Type
-Total Students
-Total School Budget
-Per Student Budget
-Average Math Score
-Average Reading Score
-% Passing Math (The percentage of students that passed math.)
-% Passing Reading (The percentage of students that passed reading.)
-% Overall Passing (The percentage of students that passed math and reading.)

-Top Performing Schools (By % Overall Passing)

-Create a table that highlights the top 5 performing schools based on % Overall Passing.
-Include:
+Top Performing Schools highlights the top 5 performing schools based on overall passing rate.

-School Name
-School Type
-Total Students
-Total School Budget
-Per Student Budget
-Average Math Score
-Average Reading Score
-% Passing Math (The percentage of students that passed math.)
-% Passing Reading (The percentage of students that passed reading.)
-% Overall Passing (The percentage of students that passed math and reading.)

-Bottom Performing Schools (By % Overall Passing)

-Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
-Include all of the same metrics as above.
+Bottom Performing Schools highlights the bottom 5 performing schools based on overall passing rate.

-Math Scores by Grade**

-Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Math Scores by Grade breaks down the average scores in math each grade level for each school.

-Reading Scores by Grade

-Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Reading Scores by Grade breaks down the average scores in reading across each grade level for each school.

-Scores by School Spending

-Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+Scores by School Spending breaks down school performances based on average Spending Ranges (Per Student) by three spending brackets.

 Average Math Score
 Average Reading Score